 PBE economists prove that sport has the power to put lives back on track

-With an annual turnover of just over £200K, Street Soccer Academy delivers £2 million in social benefits, according to top economists volunteering through Pro Bono Economics
+With an annual turnover of just over £200K, Street Soccer Academy programmes have the potential deliver up to £2 million in social benefits, according to top economists volunteering through Pro Bono Economics

 We all know that active participation in sport is good for us -- it improves our health, wellbeing and even happiness -- but what are its quantifiable benefits to society?